You Only Live 2wice: Critical reception

-You Only Live 2wice was received very positively by critics.
+You Only Live 2wice was received positively by critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 76, based on 9 reviews.
 Nate Patrin of Pitchfork complimented the album's theme of resurrection and Gibbs' delivery, writing that "His vocal command is still stunning, that rough-hewn flexibility in his voice putting across intensity and vulnerability at the same time.
-And when the beat goes melodramatic (or dramatically mellow)—the aching violin-laced Speakerbomb-produced flip of Sade’s “Fear” on “Crushed Glass,” molasses-creeping to billowy new age keyboards on “Homesick,” satiny vocal-harmony R&B on “Andrea”—each syllable feels like a knuckle busting your eyebrow open.
-You could look at You Only Live 2wice as a transitional record—and many could see it that way dismissively, given its brief borderline-EP runtime—but whatever turning point this might be in Gibbs’ career, it stands to reason that he'll still be making diamonds out of pressure."
+And when the beat goes melodramatic (or dramatically mellow)—the aching violin-laced Speakerbomb-produced flip of Sade's "Fear" on "Crushed Glass", molasses-creeping to billowy new age keyboards on "Homesick", satiny vocal-harmony R&B on "Andrea"—each syllable feels like a knuckle busting your eyebrow open.
+You could look at You Only Live 2wice as a transitional record—and many could see it that way dismissively, given its brief borderline-EP runtime—but whatever turning point this might be in Gibbs' career, it stands to reason that he'll still be making diamonds out of pressure."
 Clayton Purdom of The A.V.
-Club said that You Only Live 2wice "functions as an absolute firehose of dazzlingly dense verses—it’s hard to imagine him going for much longer than its 30 minutes, though you know he could—as well as a showcase for some of the strange new ground he’s charting", also adding that "much of the rest of this operates in the same mold as his last record, 2015’s solid Shadow of a Doubt.
-It’s tempting to want some sort of grand, dark reinvention here", and "It sounds instead much more like an artist stepping back into his old pocket with great relief and delivering the verses he feared he’d never be allowed to.
-He’s packing even more words in and rapping harder than ever, like his life depended on it."
+Club said that You Only Live 2wice "functions as an absolute firehose of dazzlingly dense verses—it's hard to imagine him going for much longer than its 30 minutes, though you know he could—as well as a showcase for some of the strange new ground he's charting", also adding that "much of the rest of this operates in the same mold as his last record, 2015's solid Shadow of a Doubt.
+It's tempting to want some sort of grand, dark reinvention here", and "It sounds instead much more like an artist stepping back into his old pocket with great relief and delivering the verses he feared he'd never be allowed to.
+He's packing even more words in and rapping harder than ever, like his life depended on it."